Liopold35894/cse15l-lab-reports/lab-report-3.md

 ./ch2.txt
 ./ch7.txt
 ```
-Since we only have text files contains in those directories, so we only get the list of all the text files in current directory.
-But in other case where we have multiple file extensions,
+Since we only have text files contained in those directories, so we only get the list of all the text files in the current directory.
+But in another case where we have multiple file extensions,
 then it will be useful to use this to find multiple files at once.

 The last one I am showing is `find . -size -50k`.
-This looks for files in current directory that is less than 50 kilobyte.
+This looks for files in the current directory that is less than 50 kilobyte.
 We can also change - to +, k to G, and more.

 Example 1: (In Abernathy directory)
 ```